 Frost v.
 Hesperia Unified School District

-Frost was repeatedly singled out by the principal and other top administrators, even though the actions they questioned were appropriate and the same as the actions of heterosexual teachers.
-Frost also witnessed frequent criticism and open hostility directed at lesbian, gay and gender-nonconforming students in the hallways and classrooms.
+She was repeatedly singled out by the principal and other top administrators, even though the actions they questioned were appropriate and the same as the actions of heterosexual teachers.
+Ms. Frost also witnessed frequent criticism and open hostility directed at lesbian, gay and gender-nonconforming students in the hallways and classrooms.
 As both a teacher and co-advisor to the Sultana High Gay/Straight Alliance, she helped these students understand how to file formal complaints as provided for by California law.
 She also witnessed these students’ disillusionment as their complaints went unaddressed.

 - November 2013: Lambda Legal files complaint in San Bernardino County Superior Court, Calif.